-Assignments and Homework: Homework is an integral part of learning and retaining knowledge through practice and application.
+Assignments and Homework: School work is an integral part of learning and retaining knowledge through practice and application.
 Because homework is considered practice and reinforcement, the majority of a student's grade will be determined by in-class assignments and assessment with only a minor focus on homework grades.
 Assignments are purposeful and constructive to the learning process.
 Good study habits result from well-planned work.
-Homework is paramount to the connection between school and the home environment.
-Fully realizing that this is a most sensitive area, the following are suggested daily study guidelines in addition to time given in class.
+Parents/guardians may keep track of students' grades through a web-based gradebook called Teacherease.
+Students in grades 3-8 should utilize their weekly planner to record any work that needs to be finished at home.
 An excessive amount of time spent on homework indicates a difficulty that should be discussed with the teacher.
-Some methods of communication that a teacher provides to the parents/guardians include a web-based gradebook called Teacherease, weekly planner that the student records his/her daily assignments in, and an open door policy.
+Below are guidelines for the reasonable amount of time a student should spend practicing skills, reading, or otherwise studying at home.

-Primary grades (K-2) 10-30 minutes Intermediate grades (3-5) 30-60 minutes Upper grades (6-8) 50-90 minutes
+Primary grades (K-2) 10-30 minutes

+Intermediate grades (3-5) 30-60 minutes

+Upper grades (6-8) 50-90 minutes

 At least two days' notice will be given to students prior to tests.
-Coordination of chapter and unit tests will be monitored for students in grades 6-8.
-A uniform arrangement for written assignments should be maintained throughout the school.
+Every attempt will be made to coordinate chapter and unit tests in grades 6-8.